jm24travelz/GET/README.md

 ## Application to Module
-1)	 Applications mainly linked with **Chapter 7: Phyical Computing, Robot.**
+1.Applications mainly linked with **Chapter 7: Phyical Computing, Robot.**

-2)	**Conversion of Bits to Atoms**
+2.**Conversion of Bits to Atoms**

-3) **Physical Computer**: Through the interaction of the Arduino Board with sensors such as the proximity sensors and servo motors.
+3.**Physical Computer**: Through the interaction of the Arduino Board with sensors such as the proximity sensors and servo motors.

-4) 	Capabilities of a “Robot”: Our Projects is an apt depiction of what a robot is able to do, namely, think, sense and act.
+4.Capabilities of a “Robot”: Our Projects is an apt depiction of what a robot is able to do, namely, think, sense and act.
 This can be seen from the sensor’s ability to sense/detect the presence of a car and completing a set of rules to direct the car into the washing bay before washing the car

-5) 	**Visual Rhetoric: This can be seen using different LEDs to indicate to the driver the current occupancy of the car washing area + whether the washing procedure is complete.**
+5.**Visual Rhetoric: This can be seen using different LEDs to indicate to the driver the current occupancy of the car washing area + whether the washing procedure is complete.**

-6) 	Application to **Janet Murray’s 4 Affordances of Digital Media**
+6.Application to **Janet Murray’s 4 Affordances of Digital Media**

 - **Participatory**: "LOW"
 - **Spatial**: "MEDIUM"